AaronT187/AaronT187/AaronTate.md

   - Editing the same file and on both devices results in a several errors.

 ## **Next Steps**
+I will definitely be creating some private repositories to practice more.

-I’ve finished the introductory setup steps and watched the Git & GitHub Crash Course.
+However, I have finished the introductory setup steps and watched the Git & GitHub Crash Course.
 I’m excited to start applying these skills in real projects and experimenting with different Markdown styles in my profile README.